 Our collection will continue to be on display in London at 32 St George until December.

 Furniture provides a much larger canvas in which to design so I am excited for what’s to come.
-We just showed our collection during Milan Design Week, where hundreds of thousand’s people come from all over the world, at a fair called Alcova, which was a very exciting milestone, especially so soon after launching.
+We just showed our collection during Milan Design Week, where hundreds of thousands people come from all over the world, at a fair called Alcova, and will be showing at Design Miami in December during Art Basel which are very exciting milestones, especially so soon after launching.

 We are also launching a collaboration of some exclusive pieces for Cabana Magazine which I am also excited for.